 After reading this article you will be able to:

-The Internet Protocol (IP) is the address system of the internet and has the core function of delivering packets of information from a source device to a target device.
-IP is the primary way in which network connections are made, and it establishes the basis of the internet.
+The Internet Protocol (IP) is the address system of the Internet and has the core function of delivering packets of information from a source device to a target device.
+IP is the primary way in which network connections are made, and it establishes the basis of the Internet.
 IP does not handle packet ordering or error checking.
-Such functionality requires another protocol, typically TCP.
+Such functionality requires another protocol, often the Transmission Control Protocol (TCP).

-The primary version of IP used on the internet today is Internet Protocol Version 4 (IPv4).
+The primary version of IP used on the Internet today is Internet Protocol Version 4 (IPv4).
 Due to size constraints with the total number of possible addresses in IPv4, a newer protocol was developed.
-The newer protocol is called IPv6 and it makes many more addresses available and is increasing in adoption.
+The newer protocol is called IPv6.
+It makes many more addresses available and is increasing in adoption.